- University of Wisconsin-Eau Claire

 Graduates praise the investment of faculty and the strong sense of community within the English department.
 Additionally, the department’s high level of commitment to equity, diversity, and inclusivity has shaped them into well-rounded, global citizens.

 The English department’s writing internship program allows students to refine their communication skills and gain valuable professional experience working in local business and nonprofit organizations, including Mayo Clinic Health System, Royal Credit Union, JAMF Software and Western Dairyland Community Action Agency.
+Of students that graduated in 2016, 59.4% completed internships.

 Another opportunity with similar benefits include tutoring in the Center for Writing Excellence.
 In addition to one-on-one tutoring, students expand their experience by planning workshops, working on faculty-student collaborative projects, and so on.